Could the new coronavirus weaken 'anti-vaxxers'?

 In Italy, which has been hit badly by COVID-19, the anti-vax movement has “virtually disappeared” in the discussion on the coronavirus, according to virologist Dr Roberto Burioni.

-For a coronavirus vaccine to be effective, wide uptake and annual vaccination is likely to be required, said George Kassianos, immunization lead at the Royal College of General Practitioners in London.
+For a coronavirus vaccine to be effective, wide uptake and annual vaccination is likely to be required, said George Kassianos, immunisation lead at the Royal College of General Practitioners in London.

 There is also the question of how to distribute fast enough to people lining up for the vaccine.

 “Essential workers will be the priority.
 Police officers, hospital workers, cleaners.
-Then at-risk groups,” said Douglas L. Hatch, a physician specialized in pandemic preparedness working on the COVID-19 response in San Francisco.
+Then at-risk groups,” said Douglas L. Hatch, a physician specialised in pandemic preparedness working on the COVID-19 response in San Francisco.

 “By the time you get to the anti-vaxxers, they’ll have trouble getting it even if they wanted to.”